datajoint/datajoint-elements/install.md

     conda install graphviz python-graphviz pydotplus
     ```

-## Clone and install the repository
+## Clone and install the relevant repository

 + `workflow-array-ephys`
     <details>
     <summary>Click to expand for details</summary>

-    + In a terminal window and change the directory to where you want to clone the
+    + In a terminal window and change the directory to where you want to clone
-    repository
+    the repository
         ```bash
         cd ~/Projects
         ```